onnela-lab/beiwe-backend/README.md

     S3_ACCESS_CREDENTIALS_KEY - the secret key for s3 access for your deployment
 ```

+### Optional Settings
 There are additional settings that you will find documented in the [config/settings.py](https://github.com/onnela-lab/beiwe-backend/blob/main/config/settings.py) file.

+We _strongly_ recommend adding Sentry DSNs to all your Beiwe servers.
+Without these there is very little data to work with when something goes wrong, and we won't be able to assist.

 ***